mattgraham/propane-simple/README.md

 To update your theme replace <code>/styles</code> and <code>/unsupported</code> directories in <code>~/Library/Application Support/Propane/</code> directory with those in this repo.
 Be sure to backup your original copies or they will be gone.

+Note: I use [CodeKit](http://incident57.com/codekit/) to compile the sass/compass however many other apps will work just as fine.

 Special thanks to [jonrohan](https://github.com/jonrohan) for his work on the [caveatPatchor.js](https://github.com/jonrohan/organic-propane/blob/master/unsupported/caveatPatchor.js) file.

 ##Screen Shot